Russian Dried Mushroom Soup

 Ingredients

-Dried Mushrooms – I have used a mix of dried porcini and oyster mushrooms but you can use any other variables such as portabello, aspen, birch, chanterelles, etc.
+Dried Mushrooms – I have used a mix of dried porcini and oyster mushrooms, but you can use any other varieties such as portabello, aspen, birch, chanterelles, etc.

-Barley – Barley is used extensively used in Russian cuisine.
+Barley is used extensively in Russian cuisine, and that’s what I have added to this soup recipe.
 You can add grains like millets, wild rice, etc to this soup.

 Others – You will also need onions, garlic, light olive oil, salt, and pepper.